digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/reference/patterns.rst

 The Reference pattern is currently used in Daml Finance for instruments, accounts, and the holding factory.
-To maintain synchronization between a template and its corresponding `Reference`, we simultaneously create or archive instances of both.
+To maintain synchronization between a template and its corresponding `Reference`, we simultaneously create (archive) instances of both.
 Additionally, if the contract id of the target template changes, we update the `Reference` instance accordingly.

 It is important to understand this pattern should you implement custom instruments, accounts or